 If a defective tire causes an auto or SUV accident in North Carolina, the manufacturer can be held liable for the injuries that result.
-An investigation by an experienced Wilmington vehicle injury lawyer can reveal how defective materials, poor design, or deficient industrial processes made the tire unsafe for the consumer.
+An investigation by an experienced Wilmington car accident lawyer can reveal how defective materials, poor design, or deficient industrial processes made the tire unsafe for the consumer.
 It’s important to hold the right people responsible after an accident and to see that tire manufacturing mistakes are brought to light.

-If you or someone you love has been seriously injured or killed as a result of a rollover accident, contact our accident attorneys in Wilmington.
+If you or someone you love has been seriously injured or killed as a result of a rollover accident, contact our auto accident attorneys in Wilmington.
 A phone call to 877-593-4233 will let you schedule a free and confidential meeting about your case.
 If you hire us, we will aggressively seek every penny of compensation you deserve for your losses.
 Contact Speaks Law Firm today and we will even send you a FREE copy of our book, The North Carolina Auto Injury Book.